 - Talk about basic human rights/facts

 - All people have feelings, our differences make us unique, it's okay to be unique, we all bleed when we scrape our knees, things of this nature.

 Growing Up a Kid of Color

 As I've said, I'm mixed, and growing up, even as a kid, I understood racism.
-At 3-years-old, I understood why when my mother asked my big sister what she wanted to be for Halloween, she said "White".
+At 3-years-old, I understood why, when my mother asked my big sister what she wanted to be for Halloween, she said "White".
 I didn't have the full story at the time, but I got that in an all-white-town, looking different was scary and I knew that not everybody liked us.

-As a kindergartener, I didn't understand why for the first semester kids from my class would come up to me in tears saying they wanted to be my friend but "someone told me I couldn't because you're black".
-And the only person I could talk on the playground was my sister.
+As a kindergartener, I didn't understand why, for the first semester kids from my class would come up to me in tears saying they wanted to be my friend but "someone told me I couldn't because you're black".
+And the only person I could talk to on the playground was my sister.

-One time when my sister and I were spending a week with my aunt, we were in the car, I don't remember where we were going, but I remember seeing a cop car and my sister and I smashing ourselves as far down in the seats as we could so we wouldn't be seen.
+One time when my sister and I were spending a week with my aunt, we were in the car.
+I don't remember where we were going, but I remember seeing a cop car and my sister and I smashing ourselves as far down in the seats as we could so we wouldn't be seen.
 I still recognize that feeling in my heart when I see people who are supposed to keep me safe, but I don't know if they will.

 There were small bumps here and there, but when I was 12, things in my small town got worse.
 I remember when the only "red vs blue" problem we talked about in 6th grade was Team Iron Man vs Team Cap.
 I picked blue.
 Captain America.

 Little did I know, soon I'd make that choice again.
 Soon I'd know that my health, my thoughts, my rights, my life would only matter to one party of people.